bitprj/curriculum/Module4_Labs/Bubblesort.md

 			swap left element and right element
 ```

-### Important Characteristics of Bubblesort:
+### Important Characteristics of Bubble Sort:

-* Bubblesort is useful for rearranging values very quickly.
+* Bubble Sort is useful for rearranging values very quickly.
-* The best time complexity for Bubblesort is O(n), which happens when the array is already sorted.
+* The best time complexity for Bubble Sort is O(n), which happens when the array is already sorted.
 * The average and worse time complexity of O(n^2), which happens when the numbers in the array are in reverse order (decreasing, rather than increasing).
-* The space complexity for Bubblesort is O(1) because there only needs to be additional memory space for the temporary variable used for swapping two elements.
+* The space complexity for Bubble Sort is O(1) because there only needs to be additional memory space for the temporary variable used for swapping two elements.